Middle Dutch: Long vowels and diphthongs

 The vowels /eː/, /øː/ and /oː/, termed "soft-long" and denoted with a macron ē ō, developed through the lengthening of Old Dutch short vowels in open syllables, but also frequently before /r/.
 They were simple monophthongs in all Middle Dutch dialects, with the exception of western Flanders where /eː/ later developed into /ei̯/.
 They might have been close-mid but also perhaps open-mid [ɛː], [œː] and [ɔː], as in modern Limburgish.

+Bruce Donaldson argues that it is possible that, contrary to the widespread IPA transcription [eː øː oː], the outcome of the merger between the "sharp-long" and "soft-long" mid vowels has never been monophthongal in Hollandic dialects; instead, the two series have merged into narrow closing diphthongs [ei øy ou].
+This would mean that the original [ai au] diphthongs from which the sharp-long vowels come have never been monophthongized in that area and words like steen [stein] 'stone' and boom [boum] 'tree' have always contained diphthongs in Hollandic, as the Standard German and Limburgish cognates Stein [ʃtaɪn], stein [stɛin], Baum [baʊm] and boum [bɔum] do, with the difference lying in quality.
+Furthermore, speakers with the Polder Dutch shift nowadays pronounce steen and boom almost indistinguishably from the Limburgish cognates, as [stɛin] and [bɔum].

 There were two open vowels, with "sharp-long" â developed from the Old Dutch long ā, and "soft-long" ā being the result of lengthening.
 These two vowels were distinguished only in Limburgish and Low Rhenish at the eastern end, and in western Flemish and coastal Hollandic on the western end.
 The relative backness of the two vowels was opposite in the two areas that distinguished them.